Dendroculus/kurumi-discord-bot/README.md

 ---

 ## License
-This repository is public for viewing only.
-No license is provided, so you are **not allowed** to copy, modify, or redistribute this code.
-If you want to run your own Discord bot, please build it yourself instead of using this codebase.
+This project is licensed under the **MIT License** — you are free to use, modify, and distribute it, provided that proper credit is given.
+See the [LICENSE](LICENSE) file for details.

 ---